Edward Fitzalan-Howard, 18th Duke of Norfolk: Background and education

 Norfolk is the son of Miles Francis Stapleton Fitzalan-Howard, 17th Duke of Norfolk, and his wife Anne Mary Teresa Constable-Maxwell.
 He was educated at Ampleforth College, a Roman Catholic independent school, before going up to Lincoln College, Oxford.

-He has a brother, Lord Gerald Fitzalan-Howard, and three sisters, including the actress Marsha Fitzalan.
+He has a brother and three sisters.
+His only brother, Lord Gerald Fitzalan-Howard, runs the Carlton Towers estate with his wife, Emma Fitzalan-Howard.
+The Duke's eldest sister is the Countess of Balfour.
+His second sister, Lady Carina Fitzalan-Howard, is the widow of broadcaster David Frost.
+His third and youngest sister is the actress Marsha Fitzalan.

 Career

 Norfolk worked with various companies, and from 2000 to 2002 was Deputy Earl Marshal.
 Upon the death of his father in 2002, he inherited the late Duke of Norfolk's peerages and the position of Earl Marshal.
 He was a Cub Scout while at school at Ampleforth College and currently holds two appointments in the Scout Movement.
-He was until 2010 the President of 1st Arundel (Earl of Arundel's Own) Scout Group, and still serves as President of the Arundel & Littlehampton District Scouts.
+He was the President of 1st Arundel (Earl of Arundel's Own) Scout Group in 2010, and still serves as President of the Arundel & Littlehampton District Scouts up to present.
 He is also Patron of West Sussex County Scouts.
-In June 2003 he was awarded the Medal of Merit for Services to the Scout Movement.
+In June 2003, he was awarded the Medal of Merit for Services by the Scout Movement.
 He is an Honorary Fellow of St Edmund's College, Cambridge.

 Norfolk was appointed Knight Grand Cross of the Royal Victorian Order (GCVO) in the 2022 Birthday Honours.

+As a member of the House of Lords, he has cast only twelve votes, mostly against hunting restrictions.

-As hereditary Earl Marshal he had responsibility for arranging the 19 September 2022 state funeral of Queen Elizabeth II and the accession and coronation of King Charles III.
-He used that official role as the grounds for his successful application to have the public and the press excluded from some of the hearing before he was sentenced for a driving offence.
-He had driven through a red light, while using a mobile phone in his car.
-This led to a six months driving ban, and various fines and orders for costs.
+As hereditary Earl Marshal, he was responsible for the arrangement of the 19 September 2022 state funeral of Queen Elizabeth II and the accession and coronation of King Charles III.

 Personal life

 The Duke lives at Arundel Castle.

-He was disqualified from driving for a period of six months in September 2022, as a result of a driving offence in April 2022.
-Added to previous motoring convictions, he incurred an excess of penalty points, resulting in the ban.
-His barrister argued in mitigation that he needed the ability to drive to organise the forthcoming coronation of King Charles III.
+As a result of driving offence he committed in April 2022, he was disqualified from driving for six months until September of same year.
+He also had several motoring convictions where he incurred an excess of penalty points, resulting in a driving ban.
+His barrister argued in mitigation that he needed the ability to drive to organise the coronation of King Charles III.

 Family

-A Roman Catholic, the Duke of Norfolk is recognised by the Vatican as England's senior representative of the Faith.
+A Roman Catholic, the Duke of Norfolk is recognised by the Vatican as England's senior representative of the faith.
 The Duke, then Earl of Arundel, married Georgina Susan Gore on 27 June 1987 at Arundel Cathedral.
 Together, they have three sons and two daughters: